therealkujo/gh-dependabot/README.md

 gh dependabot enable -ao foo bar
 ```

 If you would like to bulk enable dependabot alerts for a subset of repositories based on whether they include one or more languages, you can use a combination or `gh repo list`, `jq`, and `xargs` to achieve this.
-Just replace YOUR_ORGANIZATION and YOUR_LIMIT with your own values.
-The example below enables dependabot alerts for all repositories in an organization that include either JavaScript or TypeScript.
+Just replace YOUR_ORGANIZATION with your organization name and YOUR_LIMIT with the maximum number of repos you would like to target.
+The example below enables dependabot alerts for repositories in an organization that include either JavaScript or TypeScript.
 ```bash
 gh repo list YOUR_ORGANIZATION --limit YOUR_LIMIT \
 --json nameWithOwner,languages \